Anthony Minichiello: 2000s

 One of the longest injury/suspension free period of any player in the modern era came to end in Round 6, 2006.
 A back injury, first sustained in Roosters' Round 3 clash on 26 March 2006 against the Canberra Raiders, that eventually required surgery ruled Minichiello out for the remainder of season.
 His back injury allowed several younger fullbacks to stake claims for the Australian jersey, particularly Brisbane Broncos fullback Karmichael Hunt.
 Minichiello's downfall from injury also coincided with the Roosters' decline in form, with the team finishing second from last at the end of the 2006 season.

+Between 2006 and 2009, Minichiello experienced a series of severe injuries that threatened his career.
+In 2006, he had a ruptured L5/S1 disc requiring surgery.
+This was followed in 2007 by a ruptured L4/5 disc, necessitating a second back operation.
+In 2008, he suffered a significant C5/C6 disc bulge in his neck, which was reportedly 1mm from his spinal cord, and scans revealed his spinal discs were generally dehydrated.
+These injuries led him to explore functional movement training with Aaron McKenzie of Origin of Energy and adopt a specific nutritional approach focusing on whole foods, slow cooking methods, reducing processed foods, and intermittent fasting, which he credits for managing inflammation and extending his career.

 As part of the Roosters' 100th season celebration, a "Team 100 – The Centurions" was announced at the 2007 season launch.
 Minichiello was named as fullback.
 He kicked his first field goal in his career when the Roosters defeated the Cronulla-Sutherland Sharks in golden point, in Round 11, 2007.
 Minichiello was recalled as NSW fullback for Game 1 of the 2007 State of Origin series.
 He played an impressive first game (won 25–18 by Queensland), but unfortunately was ruled out of the second game and the third game too as his back injury was troubling him.
 He was replaced as the Blues custodian by Manly Sea Eagles flyer Brett Stewart.
 Unfortunately Mini's back injury put him on the sideline for the remainder of the 2007 season.